insertjokehere/willhughes.name/content/post/kiwi-pycon-2015.md

 {{< youtube TGLTaBDhXGI >}}

-The [Source for the example app](http://git.willhughes.name/pycon-2015-mezzanine-demo-site/) and [my slides](http://git.willhughes.name/pycon-2015-mezzanine-slides/) are available from my Git server
+The [Source for the example app](https://github.com/insertjokehere/pycon-2015-mezzanine-demo-site) and [my slides](https://github.com/insertjokehere/pycon-2015-mezzanine-slides) are available on Github